Battle of Trencsén

-The Battle of Trenčín or Battle of Trencsén (Schlacht bei Trentschin, Trencséni csata, Bitka pri Trenčíne) was fought between the Hungarian Kuruc forces of Francis II Rákóczi and the Imperial Army of the Habsburgs.
+The Battle of Trencsén (Trencséni csata, Schlacht bei Trentschin, Bitka pri Trenčíne) was fought between the Hungarian Kuruc forces of Francis II Rákóczi and the Imperial Army of the Habsburgs.
 It was part of Rákóczi's eight-year-long War of Independence.

 The battle caused great losses for the Kuruc army, forcing them to give up their plans of obtaining allies in the War of the Spanish Succession against the Habsburgs.
 The battle also meant that the Habsburgs maintained their positions as the Kings of Hungary.

 Background

 In the year 1708, Francis II Rákóczi decided to march his troops into Silesia, to pave the way for the plans of Friedrich Wilhelm I of Prussia to take the Hungarian crown, thus reinforcing the Silesian Protestants as well.
 His army started to march down the Váh (Vág) river, and planned to pass by the town of Trencsén (now Trenčín, Slovakia) on their way to Moravia.
 However, the city was in the hands of a reinforced Habsburg garrison.
-At first, Rákóczi had no intention to besiege Trencsén (Trenčín), as to not weaken his army, but under pressure of other Kuruc commanders, he decided to do so.
+At first, Rákóczi had no intention to besiege Trencsén, as to not weaken his army, but under pressure of other Kuruc commanders, he decided to do so.
 The commander of the garrison, Sigbert Heister, found out about the moves of the Kuruc army, and started preparing his soldiers for the attack.